The Ultimate Guide to Athletic Laundry Supplies for Division III Schools

 If you are reading this there is a good chance that you are a coach or administrator at a small college or university.
 There are many things that go into successfully running a sports program at all size schools, some things are different, some things that are the same and may just be different in scale.
 One of the things that fits into this category is athletic laundry.

-Athletic Laundry needs to be done at all levels of competition.
-At most D1 schools, athletic departments employ multiple equipment managers that are professionally certified by the AEMA (Athletic Equipment Managers Association) in proper fitting and best practice.
-They may oversee millions of dollars in spend on a yearly basis for goods needed for an athletic department.
-They arrange the moving of equipment to games all over the country.
+Purchasing the proper gear, staying within a budget, knowing the correct vendors to use and products to choose, and insuring that Athletic Laundry needs are met is something that must be done at all levels of competition.
+At most D1 schools, athletic departments employ multiple equipment managers that are professionally certified by the AEMA (Athletic Equipment Managers Association) in proper fitting, budgeting and best practice.
+They may oversee millions of dollars in spend, on a yearly basis, purchasing the sporting goods needed for an athletic department.
+They arrange the logistics of moving equipment to games, all over the country.
 Unfortunately, very few small colleges have budgets that allow for staffing this professional position, which leads us to coaches, interns, and student managers to fill this void.
 Since Texon works with hundreds of schools at all levels, we thought that we would share some of the most important best practice and supplies that are needed for all small colleges.

 One of the most important and often overlooked areas is that of proper laundry equipment.
 Proper laundry equipment for sports teams includes items such as properly sized commercial washers and dryers.
 There are several great companies that we see all over the country that work heavily in sports.
 When looking for your partner, look for one that knows sports stains, not hospital and healthcare.
 Getting Penn State’s blue paint out your whites, is different than the stains found in healthcare.
 Companies like UNX, Integrated Sports Solutions (ISS), Sweat-X, and Proctor and Gamble are likely the most used is sports and know the stain-game well.